o7-Fire/Ozone-Mindustry/README.md

 # Ozone-Mindustry
-ozone bullshit but maintained by Volkas no get lost
+ozone bullshit but maintained by Volkas